-12 NOVEMBER, 2007 - 30 years of dedication were rewarded in a surprise gong from Queensland's peak hotels body recently, when Bob and Julie Porter were named the QHA Hoteliers of the Year
+12 NOVEMBER, 2007 - 30 years of dedication were rewarded in a surprise gong from Queensland's peak hotels body when Bob and Julie Porter were named the QHA Hoteliers of the Year for 2007.

 The Queensland Hotels Association's most prestigious award was the last to be presented at the annual awards night held in Brisbane on 1 November, and Bob and Julie freely admit to being 'totally surprised'.